blackwings2002/internship/README.md

-this shows all the projects and assignment done under the guidance of flip robo team
+This shows all the projects and assignment done under the guidance of flip robo team